Role of Geology in a Country’s Growth

 Soil and Fertility

 Soil is a product of weathered rock.
-Understanding the mineral composition of underlying geology helps determine soil fertility and its suitability for different crops.
+Understanding the mineral composition of the underlying geology helps determine soil fertility and its suitability for different crops.
 Agricultural planning based on geologic maps can improve yield and sustainability.

 Water Resources